markomitranic/macola/macola.rs/wp-content/plugins/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.0.6 - 2017-10-10 =
+* Fixed: subscription forms to not throw form validation engine errors;

+= 3.0.5 - 2017-10-10 =
+* Added: images can now be aligned left, center or right in email designer;

+= 3.0.4 - 2017-10-05 =
+* Fixed: dividers and spacers' height can be changed on mouse drag again;

+= 3.0.3 - 2017-10-03 =
+* Fixed: mixed collation error in WordPress user synchronization.
+Thanks Chris, Till, Robin, Robero, @Seph, @kaiwen and others for the reports!

+= 3.0.2 - 2017-10-03 =
+* Improved: plugin capabilities can be managed with Members plugin;
+* Improved: removes unsightly horizontal scrollbar in some parts of the newsletter editor;
+* Improved: email templates to be displayed in order of last modification;
+* Fixed: it's not possible to submit a subscription form multiple times with an existing e-mail address anymore.
+Thanks Suyog Palav and Bits of Freedom!
+* Fixed: users subscribed before registering on a site are synchronized during WP users sync.
+Thanks Nicolas!

+= 3.0.1 - 2017-09-26 =
+* Added: images can be resized in newsletter editor;
+* Fixed: scheduled newsletters that are unscheduled will not be mistakenly sent.
+Thx Georges in Provence;
+* Fixed: plugin does not time out on sites with a large number of lists and subscribers.
+Thanks Roy;
+* Fixed: long email addresses no longer trigger MySQL errors during subscription.
+Thank you Sameer Bhatt and Bits of Freedom!

 = 3.0.0 - 2017-09-20 =
 * Official launch of the new MailPoet. :)